keyboard_arrow_up

 Elastomer

-A material that upon being stretched to twice its length at room temperature will immediately snap back into place.
+A flexible, rubber-like material that, when stretched to twice its original length at room temperature, returns immediately to its initial shape.

 Elongation

-A measure of how far fused plastisol can be stretched without breaking.
+A measure of how far fused plastisol can be stretched before breaking, indicating its flexibility and durability.

 Fillers